yjingj/BGW-xWAS-SS/README.md

 - `--wkdir` : Specify a working directory with writing access
 - `--LDdir` : Directory of all LD files
 - `--Genome_Seg_Filehead` : Genome segmentation file
-- `-GeneExpFile` : Gene annotation or molecular trait file directory
+- `-GeneInfo` : Gene annotation or molecular trait file directory
 - `--gene_name` : Gene name as in the 5th column of `-GeneExpFile`
 - `--geno_dir` : Directory of individual-level genotype files
 - `--GTfield` : Specify the genotype format in the training vcf file that should be used.
 Default `GT` for assayed genotype.
 Alternative value `DS` for the inputed dosage genotype field by [Michigan Imputation Server](https://imputationserver.sph.umich.edu/index.html#!), or other genotype _FIELD_ name as used in the VCF file.